defold/extension-ironsource/DEVELOPMENT.md

 ## Android SDK update

-Open `updater` folder in terminal and run `android.py` which will change versions of the main package and adapters.
+Open `updater` folder in terminal and run `android.py` which will change versions of the main package and adapters in Gradle file.

 Check [Change Log](https://developers.is.com/ironsource-mobile/android/sdk-change-log/) to make sure there are no breaking changes and all new APIs implemented.
 Make sure you use compatable adapters using [this page](https://developers.is.com/ironsource-mobile/android/mediation-networks-android/).

 ## iOS SDK update

-Open `extension-ironsource/manifests/android/Podfile` and change versions for the main package and adapters.
+Open `updater` folder in terminal and run `ios.py` which will change versions of the main package and adapters in Podsfile.

 Check [Change Log](https://developers.is.com/ironsource-mobile/ios/sdk-change-log/) to make sure there are no breaking changes and all new APIs implemented.
 Make sure you use compatable adapters using [this page](https://developers.is.com/ironsource-mobile/ios/mediation-networks-ios/).